Luis F. Arandia, Jr. is an associate with the International Trade and Customs Team under the Global Franchise and Supply Network in Dallas.

-Luis F. Arandia, Jr. partners with clients to deliver responsive representation in a wide range of international trade matters, including customs and import compliance, export controls, economic sanctions, and trade remedies.
-Luis represents clients before federal agencies that administer international trade regulations, including U.S. Customs and Border Protection (CBP), Bureau of Industry and Security (BIS), Census Bureau (Census), U.S. Directorate of Defense Trade Controls (DDTC), and Office of Foreign Assets Control (OFAC).
+Luis partners with clients to deliver responsive representation in a wide range of international trade matters, including customs and import compliance, export controls, economic sanctions, and trade remedies.
+Luis represents clients before federal agencies that administer international trade regulations, including U.S. Customs and Border Protection (CBP), Bureau of Industry and Security (BIS), Census Bureau (Census), U.S. Directorate of Defense Trade Controls (DDTC), and the Office of Foreign Assets Control (OFAC).
 Luis also has deep experience in advocating for clients under agency enforcement, whether in the context of investigations, penalties, or voluntary disclosures.

 Luis has extensive experience in a wide range of substantive customs issues, including tariff classification, country of origin marking, customs valuation, free trade agreements and tariff preference programs (USMCA/NAFTA), counterfeits and border enforcement of IP rights, and trade remedy (antidumping and countervailing) duties.
-Luis also advises clients on special tariff actions including Section 301 China tariffs, Section 301 European Union tariffs, Section 232 steel and aluminum tariffs, and Section 201 safeguards.
-He has experience with customs prior disclosures, protests, penalty petitions, compliance audits, enforcement actions before CBP, as well as trade litigation before the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.
-He assists clients in developing and implementing effective compliance programs to help ensure that reasonable care is exercised over import matters.
+He advises clients on special tariff actions including Section 301 China tariffs, Section 301 European Union tariffs, Section 232 steel and aluminum tariffs, and Section 201 safeguards.
+He has experience with customs prior disclosures, protests, penalty petitions, compliance audits, and enforcement actions before CBP, as well as trade litigation before the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.
+Luis assists clients in developing and implementing effective compliance programs to help ensure reasonable care is exercised over import matters.

 Exports & Economic Sanctions